JetBrains/compose-multiplatform/tutorials/Development_for_Android/README.md

 ## Intro

 Compose Multiplatform doesn't contain any Android artifacts.
-Instead it references Jetpack Compose Android artifacts published by Google
+Instead it references Jetpack Compose Android artifacts [published by Google](https://developer.android.com/jetpack/compose).

 ## Usage

-Jetpack Compose interoperability is enabled on publication level - nothing needs to be explicitly enabled.
+Jetpack Compose interoperability is enabled on the publication level - nothing needs to be explicitly enabled.

 The easiest way to start is to use Kotlin Project Wizard with Compose Multiplatform template - one of the target platform is Android.